Creating safety and permanency

 Foster care training is designed to educate families on the unique issues related to caring for children that have experienced the trauma of being removed from their caretakers.
 This training will equip families with the skills needed to provide children in foster care with a safe, stable, and nurturing home.

-- Completion of an in-depth home study.
+- An in-depth home study.

 If you’d like to learn more about becoming a foster parent, please call 402.659.9996 or email email@example.com.